deannagelosi/plushpal/john-bear.md

 # John Bear: Similarities Across Gestures

-Another participant, John Bear, exhibited a very different approach, repeatedly rerecorded samples to make them as similar as possible.
+Another participant, John Bear, exhibited a very different approach by repeatedly rerecorded samples to make them as similar as possible.
 They created _jump_ and then added _kick_.
 They quickly found that these two gestures interfered with one another.
 In John Bear's Gesture Log, notice that they removed and added _kick_ six times.
 The gesture was interfering with _jump_ due to similarities between the gestures' accelerometer plots.

 ![John Bear accelerometer data](/img/similar-gestures-1.png)